andypicke/Journalists-Under-Fire/README.md

 ## Description of Raw Data

 ### Journalist Deaths since 1992
-This data set has x rows and x columns.
+This raw data set had 2033 rows and 43 columns.
 The majority of the columns are categorical in nature.

 ### Journalists Imprisoned since 1992
-This data set has x rows and x columns.
+This raw data set has 4854 rows and 43 columns.
 The majority of the columns are categorical in nature.

 ## Data Cleaning and Manipulation